drdemay/Recipe_Rating/README.md

 # Recipe_Rating
-Using Machine Learning to Predict based on on factors the star ratings of a recipe
+Using Machine Learning to predict based on factors the star ratings of a recipe